Xiangyang1984/Pneumo-Typer/README.md

        -m, --mlst
            Perform mlst analysis (Default: T).
        -c, --cgmlst
            Perform cgmlst analysis.
-It need >10 mins for one genome (Default: F).
+It need about 3 mins for one genome (Default: F).
        -Rh, --recreate_heatmap
            Re-create the heatmap of cps gene distribution in genomes (Default: F).
 At this step, users can add a parameter "phylogenetic_tree" or "strain_reorder_file".
        -Rf, --recreate_figure